 Please note that under current law, the Advanced Directive for Health Care form includes a box to check for a person to handle your final disposition.
 You can check that box and name a person, OR you can leave it blank.
 In other words, you can have a health care directive WITHOUT naming a person to handle your funeral.
 If you check that box and name a person, that person becomes first in priority to handle your funeral.
 Please make sure that your funeral arrangements and your Advance Directive name the same person; otherwise, the Advanced Directive will prevail.

 Some people have questions about their Final Will and Testament.
 Your Will can of course be used as a general statement of wishes in the absence of any other document attesting to your wishes about your final disposition.
 Please remember, though, that there are times that a Will may not even be brought forth until after the funeral is over because the Will primarily deals with how your estate will be handled.
 A Will doesn't typically give exact instructions about your funeral wishes; it would typically only state "Burial" or "Cremation".
 A funeral service contract takes precedent over your Will and gives additional instructions.
 It is a good idea that your Will and your funeral contract match in terms of burial or cremation.

 Most people "pre-plan" their funeral by going to a funeral establishment and creating a written record of their wishes in a funeral services contract.
 Again, this may be pre-paid through cash, a payment plan, an insurance product or other similar arrangement.
 You may also elect to state your wishes without pre-paying.
 You will work with a licensed funeral director who can take you step-by-step through your options.

-Please continue to the next section under the For Consumers tab, "Funeral Planning Advice," for a complete description of terminology, options and steps.
+View "Funeral Planning Advice," (HERE) for a complete description of terminology, options and steps.